 Laser tattoo removal is quickly becoming a popular aesthetic procedure for patients across all demographics.
-Tattoo regret is a common experience for many Americans, and laser tattoo removal is the only solution for removing ink without permanent side effects or scarring.
+Tattoo regret is a common experience for many Americans, and laser removal is the only solution for removing ink without permanent side effects or scarring.

 The Basic Overview

 Laser tattoo removal works by sending light energy into the skin, heating up the tattoo ink particles, and shattering them.
 Then, over the following weeks, the body’s lymphatic system gradually flushes the fragmented tattoo ink particles away from the site of the tattoo.
 As more of the fragments are flushed away, the visibility of the tattoo fades until it can no longer be seen.